 FAQs

-1. What is the best oil to fry chicken?
+1. What is the best oil for frying chicken?

 2. Is sunflower oil good for frying chicken?

-Yes, you can reuse it 2–3 times if you strain and store it properly.
+- Yes up to 2-3 times if you strain and store it well

 Pingback: What the Best Oil to Fry Chicken In?
 [Top 5 Oils + Pro Expert Tips]